 Specific due dates for all discussions are provided in Moodle.
 Unless otherwise stated, discussion posts are due on those days.
 However, sometimes "life happens."
 In these instances, you may use your allotted two flex days.
 These days allow you to participate in a discussion up to two days late without penalty; you can only miss or participate late in up to two discussions.
 You can use these days for any discussion and for any reason.
-You do not need to provide me with the reason; simply email me and tell me how many of your flex days you would like to use.
+You do not need to provide the instructor with the reason, but you are expected to email proactively ahead of the submission deadline and inform the instructor how many of your flex days you would like to use.

-Once you've exhausted your flex days, then point deductions will occur for any discussion submitted after the deadline.
-A discussion submitted 24 hours after the due date will only be eligible for 80% of the maximum number of points allotted.
-Discussions submitted more than 24 hours after the due date will not be accepted.
-If you experience extenuating circumstances (e.g., you are hospitalized) that prohibit you from submitting your assignments on time, please let me know.
-I will evaluate these instances on a case-by-case basis.
+Once you've exhausted your flex days, you will receive a FAIL for any discussion submitted after the deadline.
+If you experience extenuating circumstances (e.g., you are hospitalized) that prohibit you from submitting your assignments on time, please let the instructor know and these instances will be evaluated on a case-by-case basis.